e-h-dev/trip-discoverer/TESTING.md

 ### CSS checker

-After the css test there remained i error this was an error i the materialize css, since the app is built using some materialize components, I had to add the link to the materialize cdn despite the error.
-The same appplies to the warnings returned by the css checker.
-Some of the warnings seem to come from my code, however the checker does not specify.
-Fter some research it turns out that the checker is a biy outdated and doies not support all modern css conventions.
+The css check came back with no errors, there are however some warnings the validator only gives the folowing message; `Due to their dynamic nature, CSS variables are currently not statically checked` the common denominator is, on all th elines that there is a warnong there is a (var) attribute leading to the root styles.
+After some research it turns out that the jigsaw checker is a bit outdated and does not support all modern css conventions.

 ![css checker](/assets/validation-images/html-css-checker/css-validation.png)